 The workshop involves waterbug sampling, waterbug identification and waterbug population analysis.
 You will be amazed with all the creatures you find and their ways to protect themselves from being eaten by others.
 This is a very hands-on session.
 Resources are provided

 This workshop introduces you to the under water world, particularly seagrass and it’s consumers and inhabitants.
 Seagrass is a vital food resource for various marine species besides being a home for numerous organisms.
 During this workshop we focus on identifying different seagrass species, the algae covers and all the animals found within this environment.
 We might even spot a seahorse, longfish or turtle!

 This workshop is hands-on and participants need to wear sun smart clothing including reef shoes.
 Resources are provided.

 Our GCCA teaching team

-Our facilitators are experience biologists and environmental manager with years of experience in the field of Environment Education and Community Engagement.
+Our facilitators are experienced biologists and environmental managers with years of experience in the field of Environment Education and Community Engagement.